pantrypoints/sp/content/en/research/countries/china/xi/chapter-15g.md

 political parties in ancient and modern China and abroad shows that if a political party is lost in its political direction and political pursuit, it will not be able to formulate a correct political program and political line, and it will lose its political leadership and inevitably decline.
-To build the Communist Party of China into the most powerful political party in the world, we must constantly strengthen the party's political leadership.
+To build the CCP into the most powerful political party in the world, we must constantly strengthen the party's political leadership.

 Demonstrate political leadership in grasping the direction of social progress.
 The size and level of